deadtoadroad/arg-ensure/readme.md

 ### Build Tools

 If you don't want to use Docker and you have sufficent build tools installed, you can make use of the scripts in `build/dotnet` and `build/mono`, or you can run your own builds via the command line or IDE.
-The required frameworks are currently .NET 4.5, .NET Core 1.0 and .NET Core 2.0.